codr7/tyred-java/README.md

 ```

 ### drop
-`drop` attempts to drop the definition and signals an error if it doesn't exist.
+`drop` attempts to recursively drop the definition and signals an error if it doesn't exist.

 ```java
 var db = new Database();